HIGH NOTE SUBMISSIONS

 Submission Window

 The Cinema Advisory Board reviews all submissions through early December.
-Finalists are notified privately in mid-December and publicly announced on December 15 — five weeks ahead of the High Note Global Awards in Boulder, Colorado, on January 20.
+Finalists are notified privately in mid-December and announced publicly on December 15 — five weeks ahead of the High Note Global Awards in Boulder.

 Selection